amjadmajid/deepRL/README.md

 http://wiki.ros.org/openai_ros#Turtlebot2
 - [ ] Test out the turtlebot tutorial with Q-learning
 - [ ] Test out changing the DRL algorithm
+- [ ] Review the different hardware from the different papers and check which model is avaialble in ROS/ Gazebo